utkinn/PyGmod/docs/python_console.rst

 Code styles
 -----------

-You can choose from 89 code styles provided by `highlight.js <https://highlightjs.org/>`_ library.
+You can choose from any of 89 code styles provided by `highlight.js <https://highlightjs.org/>`_ library.

 .. image:: images/repl_styles.png